 The PhD Programme comprises 240 credits, of which 90 credits should be courses and 150 credits the PhD thesis.
 This corresponds to four years of full-time study.

 The curriculum includes courses on research methods and courses specialising in the primary Business Studies fields.
 Some of these courses are compulsory for all doctoral students.
 Courses may also be taken at other Departments or universities.
-New doctoral students take part in the SUBS Programme (Stockholm Uppsala Business Studies) which is comprised of four courses of 7.5 credits each concentrated to the first semester.
+New doctoral students take part in the SUBS Programme (Stockholm Uppsala Business Studies), compulsory for the PhD students, which is comprised of four courses of 7.5 credits each concentrated to the first semester.
+Two of the SUBS courses will be given in Uppsala and two at Stockholm School of Economics.
+PhD students that belongs to one of the Research Schools (for example MIT Research School) will be following courses that are compulsory there.
+See our course website: Courses

 Research Seminar / Högre seminarium